 Consider a supervised learning pipeline with the following steps.
 Let

-- \(Y\) be the intermediate representations learned by the model; and
+be the input features; be the intermediate representations learned by the model; and be the model predictions.

 As a more concrete example, consider an image classification model.
 Let:

-- \(Y\) be the activations of the convolutional layers; and
+be the input images; be the activations of the convolutional layers; and be predicted image labels.

 The convolutional layers will extract features from the input images, but cannot extract more information than present in the original images.
 The predicted labels are obtained by further processing these convolutional features, so may lose some fine-grained information about the original inputs.